 The 2014 Winter Olympics in Sochi was a lavish showcase for the Putin era: it cost Russia an estimated $51bn (£34bn) - the highest price tag for any Olympics.

 He is passionate about ice hockey, like judo - and state TV has shown his skills on the ice.

 Liberals pushed out

 Mr Putin's brand of patriotism dominates Russia's media, skewing coverage in his favour, so the full extent of opposition is hard to gauge.

 Even in 2008-2012, as prime minister under President Dmitry Medvedev, he was clearly holding the levers of power.

 In his first two terms as president, Mr Putin was buoyed by healthy income from oil and gas - Russia's main exports.

 Living standards for most Russians improved.
-There was a new sense of stability and national pride.
 But the price, in the opinion of many, was the erosion of Russia's fledgling democracy.